St. Julien's Creek Annex

 St. Julien's Creek Annex (SJCA) is a U.S. naval support facility that provides administrative offices, light industrial shops, and storage facilities for tenant naval commands.
 Its primary mission is to provide a radar testing range (35 acres or 141,640 m^{2}) and various administrative and warehousing structures for the Norfolk Naval Station.

 Location

-St. Julien's Creek Annex occupies approximately 590 acres (1,982,960 m^{2}) located in southeastern Virginia at the confluence of St. Julien's Creek and the Southern Branch Elizabeth River in the city of Chesapeake, Virginia.
-The northern boundary of the annex is the boundary between the cities of Portsmouth and Chesapeake, Virginia.
-The Elizabeth River and St. Julien's Creek form its eastern and southern boundaries, respectively, of the annex.
-Norfolk Naval Shipyard is located less than one mile (1.6 km) to the north.
+St. Julien's Creek Annex is a 490-acre facility located in southeastern Virginia at the confluence of St. Julien's Creek and the Southern Branch of the Elizabeth River in the city of Chesapeake, Virginia.
+The northern boundary of the annex is next to the Norfolk and Western Railroad, along with the border between Portsmouth, and Chesapeake, Virginia.
+The Elizabeth River and St. Julien's Creek forms its eastern and southern boundaries, respectively, of the annex.
+The Norfolk Naval Shipyard is located 1.5 miles to the north.

 History

 The St. Julien's Creek Annex began operations in 1849 as an ordnance and material storage facility.
 In 1898, the facility was equipped for assembling ammunition, and until 1970, supplied ammunition to the fleet in addition to loading, assembling, issuing, and receiving naval gun ammunition, and conducting experimental and test loading for new ammunition.

 In 1969, St. Julien's Creek was disestablished under U.S. Department of Defense and was consolidated as an annex to the Naval Weapons Station at Yorktown, Virginia.
 Ordnance operations at the facility were terminated in the 1970s.

 In 1977, the annex was transferred to the Norfolk Naval Shipyard.
 In 1995, it was transferred to Naval Base, Norfolk, and then it was transferred to Naval Station, Norfolk, in 1996.